 (Stick around to learn how you can rank track Google Shopping with seoClarity .)

 I strongly suggest you try to view performance from multiple angles to determine how the direction of performance correlates between your analytical tools.
-You should be seeing one main direction, and that is that product performance should be improving.
+You should see a consistent upward trajectory of your product performance.
+If not, adjust your strategy as needed.

 Presented by Greg Harris of eZdia